 Treatments of tomorrow: Preparing for breakthroughs in dementia

-Our report, Treatments of Tomorrow: Preparing for breakthroughs in dementia, outlines a number of challenges and pressures in the healthcare system that may present problems for the roll-out of potential disease-modifying treatments of the future.
+Our report outlines a number of challenges and pressures in the healthcare system that may present problems for the roll-out of potential disease-modifying treatments of the future.

 Dementia affects 850,000 people in the UK, with that number predicted to rise to over 1 million by 2025 as the population ages.
 With no treatments yet able to affect the course of the underlying diseases, global efforts to develop disease-modifying treatments have begun to accelerate in recent years, spurred on by the G7’s aim of developing such treatments by 2025.